 Some may argue that US steel production is vital to US national security.
 Having enough steel is crucial to our national security, but that doesn’t mean that we can’t stockpile Chinese steel.
 Also, it neglects the fact that other countries like South Korea protect their steel industry by subsidizing steel in their country to prevent monopolization by Chinese firms.
 The US can also buy from South Korea or even Canada.

 Countries may also put strict regulations on how steel is produced in their countries as well as impose those rules on foreign producers.
 These policies may not have a defined numerical value as a tariff but in a sense act as a protectionist trade barrier.
 Since there is no quantitative value to these types of regulations, having US laws automatically trigger countermeasures would be impossible.

 So can we truly have Free but Fair Trade?
 As we have seen having Free Trade is possible, but Fair Trade is really in the eye of the beholder.
-Ultimately, the best interest of the United States and its continued success is by having a free trade policy as spelled out in this article as well as limiting regulations and limiting government interference in the economy.
+Ultimately, the best interest of the United States and its continued success is by having a free trade policy, maybe something like I have spelled out in this article, as well as, limiting regulations and limiting government interference in the economy.

 Nothing can be put in place to be completely fair and balanced, but the most reasonable thing to do for the overall benefit of America and Americans is to maximize laissez-faire economic policies void of politically expedient measures.